erichoracek/Motif/README.md

 ### Property appliers

 Next, we'll create the _property appliers_ necessary to apply this theme to our interface elements.
 Most of the time, Motif is able to figure out how to apply your theme automatically by matching Motif property names to Objective-C property names.
-However, in the case of some properties, we have to declare how we'd it to be applied ourselves.
+However, in the case of some properties, we have to declare how its value should be applied ourselves.
 To do this, we'll register our necessary theme property appliers in the `initialize` method of a few categories.

 The first set of property appliers we've created is on `UIView`: